-There has been only modest increase in the global air temperature since 1998, which however was affected by the oceanographic El Niño event.
-Also, the recent (2015-16) strong El Niño event probably represents a relatively short-lived spike on a longer development.
-The apparent (visual) temperature increase since about 2003 is at least partly the result of ongoing administrative adjustments (page 5-9).
-Simultaneously, the available temperature records do not indicate any temperature decrease over the last 20 years.
+The combined records (diagram on p.
+13) suggest a modest global air temperature increase since 1998, about 0.15°C per decade.
+The year 1998 was, however, affected by a strong oceanographic El Niño event.
+Likewise, the recent (2015-16) strong El Niño event probably also represents a relatively shortlived spike on a longer development.
+It should also be noted that the apparent temperature increase since about 2003 at least partly is the result of ongoing administrative adjustments (page 5-9).
+At the same time, the temperature records considered in the present report do not indicate any temperature decrease over the last 20 years.
 See also diagram on page 48.